-- 1. An immediate CSEC safety plan is established upon first contact through the Rapid Response MDT and/or the 72-Hour MDT.
-Once the potential or confirmed victim of CSEC is safe and stabilized, an ongoing CSEC safety plan is created.
+- An immediate CSEC safety plan is established upon first contact through the Rapid Response MDT and/or the 72-Hour MDT.
+Once the CSEC is safe and stabilized, an ongoing CSEC safety plan is created.
 The success of the ongoing CSEC safety plan is monitored and refined, as needed.
 This can occur during regularly scheduled MDTs or be initiated by crises or events, such as a return from runaway or a suicide attempt. - 2.
-While a written CSEC safety plan may be required by an Agency or program to document their efforts to conduct safety planning with a potential or confirmed victim of CSEC, it is often unsafe for potential or confirmed victims of CSEC to have a copy of their safety plan.
-If a potential or confirmed victim of CSEC returns to a trafficking situation, it is likely their belongings will be searched.
-Taking a photo of the plan with a cell phone is also unrealistic as traffickers monitor potential or confirmed victims of CSEC's cell phones.
-Potential or confirmed victims of CSEC should be provided easily remembered phone numbers and information about supportive community resources.
-The Agency may document the CSEC Safety Plan in a UNITY case note, case note type "CSEC." - Safety strategies before leaving the trafficker.
-When brainstorming safety strategies with a potential or confirmed victim of CSEC who is contemplating leaving a trafficking situation, have the potential or confirmed victim of CSEC consider the following: - a.
+While a written CSEC safety plan may be required by an Agency or program to document their efforts to conduct safety planning with a CSEC, it is often unsafe for CSEC to have a copy of their safety plan.
+If a CSEC returns to a trafficking situation, it is likely their belongings will be searched.
+Taking a photo of the plan with a cell phone is also unrealistic as traffickers monitor CSEC's cell phones.
+CSEC should be provided easily-remembered phone numbers and information about supportive community resources.
+The Agency may document the CSEC Safety Plan in a UNITY case note, case note type "CSEC." - 3.
+Safety strategies before leaving the trafficker.
+When brainstorming safety strategies with a CSEC who is contemplating leaving a trafficking situation, have the CSEC consider the following: - a.
 If in immediate danger call 911 or contact a trusted community agency, or friends and relatives, if appropriate, to notify them or ask for assistance. - b.
 Plan an escape route and think about a safe person or place you can go. - c.
 Call the National Human Trafficking Resource Center Hotline to obtain local referrals for shelter or other social services. - 4.
 Safety strategies after leaving the trafficker.
-When brainstorming safety strategies with a potential or confirmed victim of CSEC after they have left a trafficking situation, have the potential or confirmed victim of CSEC consider the following: - a.
+When brainstorming safety strategies with a CSEC after they have left a trafficking situation, have the CSEC consider the following: - a.
 Alter travel habits and the timing of daily routines. - b.
 Avoid the geographical area or cultural community the trafficker is known to frequent. - c.
 Consider changing phone numbers to a number unknown to the trafficker. - d.
-Always keep an emergency cell phone and emergency numbers with them. - e.
+Keep an emergency cell phone and emergency numbers with you at all times. - e.
 Avoid use of social media and the internet. - f.
-Seek assistance in securing a protective order against the trafficker so they are legally prohibited from making contact.
+Seek assistance in securing a protective order against the trafficker so he or she is legally prohibited from making contact.